 I had an e-mail from Alice: she is now safely at home in Washington, D.C., all her flights went smoothly.
 After my morning coffee I took the dinghy and went across to the Tsangaris cove.
 There I took a 2 hr hike, first to the twin chapels of Ayios Ioannis and Ayia Irene and then up to Megalo Chorio (Big Village).

 Back on board I put up the tent.
-By that time the weather had changed, as it was forecasted, from NW to S but the wind was just 3-6 knots but the forecast now calls for strong NW winds and possibly showers starting by tomorrow and on Sunday.
+By that time the weather had changed, as it was forecasted, from NW to S but the wind was just 3-6 knots although the forecast now calls for strong NW winds and possibly showers starting by tomorrow and on Sunday.
 My plan is to stay here where I feel secure with an anchor NE and a shore line NW.
 At any rate, I am not in a hurry since I have plenty of time until my haul-out appointment in Partheni is on October 10.

 The new forecasts call for thunder storms maybe later tonight with strong W to NW winds.
 I had an ouzo and then cooked the 3 snitzels that I had bought in Samos.
 I refrigerated 2 of them and ate the other one with rice.

 By the night the barometer had plummeted from 1012 mB to 1005 and I could see a lot of lightning strikes N of here.
 Then, around 9:30 the storm arrived.
 There were lots and lots of thunders and strong winds from the S and the N and heavy rain.
 By 10:00 the wind was down to less then 5 knots mostly from the S and the barometer up to 1006 mB.
 Are we in the eye of the storm?
 Then the wind was up again and Thetis was been tossed but the anchor was holding.